A publication of the Archaeological Institute of America

 On the basis of King and Ayers’ work, the NRHP listing was approved in March 2009.
 Just nine months later, however, the battlefield was removed from the list.
 According to Susan Pierce, director of the West Virginia State Historic Preservation Office (WVSHPO), it was removed because landowner objections had been inadvertently overlooked.
 Much of the battlefield is owned by Natural Resource Partners, and portions of it are leased for mining by companies including Arch Coal and Alpha Natural Resources.
 Many of the preservation advocates believe that attorneys representing these companies were responsible for the challenge to the listing.
 “It was a human error of overlooking objections in an addendum to a document,” counters Pierce.
 “There’s no skulduggery.”
 A group including the Sierra Club, Friends of Blair Mountain, the National Trust, and other organizations has since sued the Keeper of the National Register and the Department of the Interior for not following procedure during the complex listing and delisting process.
 “We’re playing a waiting game,” says Rasmussen.
 “The people who want to blow up that mountain are working hard to make it impossible for this to go forward.”

 Though certainly symbolic, the NRHP designation doesn’t actually protect anything.
 What it does mean, however, is that the historic value of a site must be considered in state and federal permitting processes.
 In this case, the West Virginia Department of Environmental Protection and the Army Corps of Engineers would determine whether mining could move forward, or if some form of mitigation, such as a rescue excavation, would be required.
-Blair Mountain today is considered “eligible to be listed,” which, according to the WVSHPO, provides it with the same permit oversight as if the mountain had stayed
+Blair Mountain today is considered “eligible to be listed,” which, according to the WVSHPO, provides it with the same permit oversight as if the mountain had stayedon the list.

 The coal industry shows no apparent sign that it intends to spare the mountain.
 According to Robert McClusky of Jackson Kelly, a law firm that represents Natural Resource Partners and other coal companies in the permitting process, the companies still expect there to be some kind of mitigation to honor the history of the site—an excavation, museum, or film, perhaps.
 In fact, Jackson Kelly has already offered, on behalf of its coal clients with a stake in Blair Mountain, to fund a three-year rescue excavation.
 Ayers promptly turned the offer down.
 “They probably would have paid me handsomely,” says Ayers.
 “They do this all the time.
 Money is no problem for them.”
 Such a plan presupposes that the mountain would eventually be mined, which is not an option for its advocates.
 “In my mind,” says Rasmussen, “blowing up Blair Mountain is just as violent a social action as the Taliban tearing down the Bamiyan Buddhas or [the prospect of] drilling for oil in Gettysburg.”